-Python is the most recommended one, partly because it’s incredibly pleasant to learn, and partly because it has a massive ecosystem of libraries and resources.
+Python is the most recommended one, partly because it’s incredibly pleasant to learn and partly because it has a massive ecosystem of libraries and resources.

 At this point, I’d recommend you take a couple of courses from Udemy.
 The interactive, self-paced format will help you get into the nitty-gritty and build confidence.

-Make sure you check out the course preview, reviews (especially the negative ones!), and overall feel of the course before you get started.
+Ensure you check out the course preview, reviews (especially the negative ones!), and overall feel of the course before you get started.

 Course taught by Andrew Ng on Coursera is arguably the most popular learning resource for Machine Learning fundamentals.

-Though it uses the R programming language, it remains unparalleled in its treatment of the subject and the lucid explanations.
+Though it uses the R programming language, it remains unparalleled in its treatment of the subject and its lucid explanations.
 Because of this course, Andrew Ng has achieved somewhat of a godlike stature in the ML circles, and people look up to him for ultimate wisdom (I’m not kidding!).

 There’s no end to resources on the internet, and you can easily get lost when beginning.
-Most of the tutorials and discussions out there are mathematically challenging, or lacking a structure, and can break your confidence before you even get started.
+Most of the tutorials and discussions out there are mathematically challenging or lacking a structure and can break your confidence before you even get started.